sajjadGG/book-python/basics/exception/exception.rst

 * ``try`` is required and then one of the others blocks

     >>> try:
-    ...     'try to execute'
+    ...
+'Try to execute'
     ... except Exception:
-    ...     'what to do if exception occurs'
+    ...
+'What to do if exception occurs'
     ... else:
-    ...     'what to do if no exception occurs'
+    ...
+'What to do if no exception occurs'
     ... finally:
     ...
+'What to do either if exception occurs or not'

+    'Try to execute'
+    'What to do if no exception occurs'
     'What to do either if exception occurs or not'

 Catch single exception: